• Skip to main content

 homemade juniper berry tea made with dried juniper berries reflects the sunlight in a clear glass mug

-What Does Juniper Berry Taste Like?
+What Do Juniper Berries Taste Like?

 Juniper berries taste a lot like they smell!
-There is a pine-y citrus-y flavor with a hint of sharpness, spice and sweetness.
+There is a pine-y citrus-y flavor with a hint of sharpness, spice, and sweetness.
 It is wholly unique!

 a tea ball brewing juniper berry tea